nnja/python/website/content/02-introduction-to-python/_index.md

 By coding along with me in this workshop, you'll:

-* You’ll learn about the origins of Python, and how it can help you solve complex problems quickly.
+* Learn about the origins of Python, and how it can help you solve complex problems quickly.
 * Learn about the different data types Python has to offer, including tips on when and how to use each one.
 * Understand the control flow of Python programs - loops, boolean statements, if statements, and return statements.
 * Make your code more concise by writing reusable functions.